dlt-science/science-notes/blogs/SBT/SBT.md

 ### Enhancing Trust in Online Property Rental

 The economic growth potential of the real estate sector is significant, encompassing diverse industries from retail to housing services.
-The digitization of real estate, however, has invited several challenges, notably in the form of scams targeting landlords and tenants.
+The digitisation of real estate, however, has invited several challenges, notably in the form of scams targeting landlords and tenants.
 To address this issue, a blockchain-based property rental platform is proposed.
 This platform will utilise Soulbound Tokens (SBTs) to verify the credibility and reputation of users, providing security against online rental fraud.
 A non-transferable, non-fungible token is provided to the new user that records their reputation across their time on the website.
 Property listings will be structured as smart contracts on the platform, ensuring secure and immutable transaction terms between landlords and tenants.
 This could drastically reduce fraud, enhance trust, and potentially transform the online rental industry {cite}`sharma2023implementation`.

 ### Decentralised Dispute Resolution